 This is all part of the magic of how you can turn raw data into useful information.

 Why use custom fields in wordpress

 You may think that this is a very obscure WordPress feature that you aren’t using at all, but chances are that you already have a lot of custom fields in place, as most plugins use them to store important user information.
 So you have all these hidden gems about your users ready to be used!

 By default, WordPress already stores your user email, role, first name, last name, website and other fields.
 However plugins such as WooCommerce, bbPress, LearnDash, Gravity Forms and others add a lot of data on top of it, even if you can’t see it.

-Additionally, if you want to create a new field yourself you can read the WordPress guide on how the user meta works, and you can use this in your own plugin or theme.
+Additionally, if you want to create a new custom field yourself you can read the WordPress guide on how the user meta works, and you can use this in your own plugin or theme.